 “Real leaders don’t yell, threaten or browbeat employees.
 They don’t write people up, or put them on probation.
 They don’t pull rank on their employees.
 They hire people they trust.
 They treat their teammates like the valued collaborators they are.”

-Fear is a very powerful tool.
+Fear is a potent tool.
 Willingly or not, it’s often used by some people to control others.
 When someone has surrendered to that fear, we’re witnessing a dysfunctional relationship.
 Nothing good can come from it.
 Even the person in power will often be suspicious, unsatisfied and scared.

 If you ever become tired of the rules of the corporate grid, you can always do it like me and start working for yourself.
 When you’re your own boss, you have the chance to set your own rules.
 I don’t think I’d change it for anything!